-Poly-phosphates in liquid form are usually available in five to thirty gallon barrels and used in dispenser injection systems.
+Poly-phosphates in liquid form is usually available in five to thirty-gallon barrels and used in dispenser injection systems.
 One such product we offer is our MCT501c descaling liquid.
 Our Dosing Softener is designed for residential applications and injects a small amount of polyphosphate liquid into the water stream and the results are nearly the same as using the granular form.

 It dissolves very slowly in the water stream and changes how the calcium and iron react in the water.
 Phosphates are used in water systems to inhibit corrosion of water mains/plumbing (iron, steel, galvanized, lead, copper), sequester nuisance metals in the water supply (iron, manganese, calcium, magnesium).

 - Prevent "red" (from the iron) and "black" (from manganese) water

 - Reduce soluble lead and copper in potable water

 - Clean or dissolve precipitated mineral scale already existent in water distribution lines

 - Prevent and/or retard scale formation (from minerals depositing) and corrosion (from low pH and/or dissimilar metals) in the water distribution system